 Dubai Desert Safari

 There are various Dubai Desert night safari offers that will take you back in time and give you the possibility to experience an unforgettable evening in the desert.
-Usual tour packages include a 4WD ride through san dunes, riding a camel, sheesha tasting or hand painting with henna.
-It is also an excellent opportunity to meet the Bedouins and enjoy a barbeque dinner with various types of local food.
-In our opinion, this is one of the most unique things to do in Dubai.
+Usual tour packages include a 4WD ride through sand dunes, riding a camel, sheesha tasting or hand painting with henna.
+It is also an excellent opportunity to meet the Bedouins and enjoy a barbecue dinner with various types of local food.
+In our opinion, this is one of the unique things to do in Dubai.

 The Dubai Frame was opened in 2018 and, like many Dubai attractions, is the largest in the world.
 Standing on the glass bridge, visitors can admire all the city districts from a height of 150 meters.
 Once there is easy to notice that the northern part of the city is more traditional, and the southern one is modern and never sleeps.
 Dubai Frame makes the biggest impression after dark so make sure that you add it to your list of things to do in Dubai at night.